Menopause and High Cholesterol: Why Levels Rise and What You Can Do

 What is the Best Diet for High Cholesterol and Menopause?

-My top pick for menopausal women, not just for managing cholesterol, but for boosting overall health is the the Mediterranean diet.
-Here's the key strategies you need to focus on:
+My top pick for menopausal women — not just for cholesterol, but for overall health — is a Mediterranean-style way of eating.

 1. Eat lots of Fruits and Vegetables